SudoFishLabs/leveluphn/content/english/pages/tos.md

 **2. User Conduct**

 You agree to use the App responsibly and in accordance with all applicable laws and regulations.
+There is no tolerance for objectionable content or abusive users.
 You further agree *not* to:

 *   Use the App for any illegal or unauthorized purpose.
 *   Violate the terms of service of Hacker News.
 Your use of the App to interact with Hacker News is subject to Hacker News's own terms and policies.
+Please read the Hacker News content guidelines at https://news.ycombinator.com/newsguidelines.html
 *   Attempt to gain unauthorized access to any part of the App or its systems.
 *   Interfere with or disrupt the operation of the App.
 *   Use the App to transmit any viruses, worms, or other malicious code.